dslmeinte/jsmf/README.md

 }
 ```

-**Note to self** Explicit mention of modelId prevents location-Refactoring across models!
+**Note** Because the GUID is composed of a local-ID + a model-ID, a non-local reference is dependent on the actual location of the target!
+This means e.g. that a Refactoring which involves moving a model element over assets requires work.
+The reasons for choosing for a local-ID + model-ID are:
+# a GUID is difficult to get right (really! - generically speaking), while a hierarchical ID "shields" local references from pollution/ambiguity from elsewhere
+# most references are local so a simpler local-ID generation scheme suffices there and might even benefit performance (hash calculation tends to be somewhat expensive)
+# a global Refactoring typically involves a bit of work anyway and is not automagically semantically correct; also, one could think of using an _indirection table_ where old GUIDs are mapped to their new versions for gradual migration

 The hint is non-authorative and should only be used for testing and such.
 It's only meant as a more semantic way of expressing the reference without requiring the mechanism to be completely implemented (or even implementable).
-It can also be used as the base for an alternative resolution strategy.
+It can also be used as the base for an alternative resolution strategy, in case the ID-based one doesn't manage.